jguadagno/jguadagno.github.io/_posts/2020-09-06-dependency-injection-wth-azure-functions.md

 ## Wrap Up

-That’s it.
+That's it.
 Pretty easy.
-I’ve included links to the Azure Function documentation and a sample repository that I used it below.
+I've included links to the Azure Function documentation and a sample repository that I used it below.

 ## References